MarwanAhmed154A/Reflex/README.md

 This project is licensed under the Apache 2.0 License – feel free to use it in personal and commercial projects with proper 📦 Integration

 Just include the Reflex header files in your project.
 No external dependencies.

-📄 License

-This project is licensed under the MIT License – feel free to use it in personal and commercial projects with proper credit